UDOOboard/Neo-Docs/docs/14_Hardware_Reference/06_Power_Management.md

 ### Power sources
 You can power up the board in 3 ways

-* DC-jack: internal positive, Voltage 6 to 15.
+* DC-jack with a standard 5.5mm/2.1mm barrel jack: internal positive, Voltage 6 to 15.
 * microUsb: 5 Volts up to 2 Ampere
 * Vin / GND pin on internal pinout